XLS Object

 NewValue

-When using multiple values to set a range of adjecent cells, use a string value with vertical bars ("|") to separate each value.
+Variant, required.
+Can hold any numeric, string, date or Boolean value.
+NEW: Can also be an ADODB.Field object for automatic SQL-type-based formatting.
+When using multiple values to set adjacent cells, use a string with vertical bars ("|") to separate each value.

 UseBold

 Boolean, optional.
-If True, The new value(s) are formatted in bold text.
+If True, the new value(s) are formatted in bold text.
 Default value is False.

 ForceText